 Check my post with 20+ Bullet Journal Font Ideas for some more inspirations.

 It’s pretty unlike me, but I created a two-page calendar for this month.

-The reason is that now that we moved to La Paz I’m giving much more attention to the blog and all the good stuff, so I wanted to move a part of that to my everyday BuJo (vs my blog related one).
+The reason is that now that I moved to La Paz, I’m giving much more attention to the blog and all the good stuff, so I wanted to move a part of that to my everyday BuJo (vs my blog-related one).

-Therefore such things as content plan, posting schedule, statistics will be appearing in my monthly log, at least during October.
+Therefore such things as content plan, posting schedule, and statistics will appear in my monthly log, at least during October.

 Meanwhile, I added here just the essential ones – gym, water, Instagram and Facebook posting.

 As I love doing vertical trackers, I used icons to symbolize my habits.
 Icons are a great way to add visual aids to your journal and save some space, so definitely check out my post on how to use icons in your Bullet Journal with a free printable and a video with icon designs you might find useful.

 This is a page I try to have in my Bullet Journal every month, even though it’s always in a different form.

 For October, I decided to just write down some things or a few sentences of gratitude.